 I am an Assistant Professor at the College of Computing and Informatics at Drexel University.
-I am a Human-Computer Interaction (HCI) researcher who applies machine learning (ML) to solve sociotechnical issues using human-centered approaches.
-My research expertise is positioned at the intersection of HCI, Social Computing, ML, Privacy, and Online Safety.
+I am a Human-Computer Interaction (HCI) researcher who utilizes artificial intelligence to tackle sociotechnical issues using human-centered approaches.
+My research expertise is positioned at the intersection of HCI, Social Computing, AI/ML, Privacy, and Online Safety.
 I am passionate about investigating sociotechnical complexities of online harms to design and develop technologies facilitating safer and supportive online interactions, especially for vulnerable populations such as youth.

 April 2023: Our recent papers published at ACM CSCW'23 and CHI'23 have been featured at DrexelNEWS: